lucixia3/rm-programacion/README.md

 If you use this work or build on it, please cite:

-> *AI-Assisted MRI Scheduling: A Large Language Model–Based Decision Support System with Continuous Learning from Radiologist Feedback.* Radiological Society of North America (RSNA) Annual Meeting, 2025.

 ---

 ## License

 For academic and research use.
-Contact the Radiology Department of Hospital de Sant Pau for institutional licensing inquiries.
+Contact the author for institutional licensing inquiries.